rapidsai/cudf/README.md

 The GPU DataFrame is a common API that enables efficient interchange of tabular data between processes running on the GPU.
 End-to-end computation on the GPU avoids unnecessary copying and converting of data off the GPU, reducing compute time and cost for high-performance analytics common in artificial intelligence workloads.
 The GPU DataFrame uses the [Apache Arrow](https://arrow.apache.org/) columnar data format on the GPU.
 Currently, a subset of the features in Arrow are supported.

 <div align="center"><img src="img/GDF_community.png" width="50%"/></div>

-## Getting Started

-Please see the [Demo Docker Repository](https://github.com/gpuopenanalytics/demo-docker) for example notebooks on how you can utilize the GPU DataFrame.